trvrb/dynamics-practical/README.md

 **Click on 'Run'.**

-This will start the BEAST run and the initial setup and the MCMC progress will be logged to a window.
+This will start the BEAST run and log MCMC setup and progress to a window.
 The TMRCA ('rootHeight') and the per-year substitution rate ('clock.rate') will be logged to this window.
 These two parameters often give a good idea of whether the MCMC appears to be behaving properly and help for monitoring convergence.
 Additionally, the files `pandemic_skyline.log` and `pandemic_skyline.trees` will start to fill with MCMC samples.